-The following Directors of Ipswich Borough Assets Limited are members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
-The Chief Executive, and the Heads of Housing & Community Services and Culture & Environment are also Directors.
+The following Directors of Ipswich Borough Assets Ltd are members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
+The Chief Executive, and the Director (Culture & Environment).

-As at 31 March 2021, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2022, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.